catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

 ![Figure S7D](./images/figure_S7D.png)

 # Questions
-* Why is there two Tracking.Behaviors, the file is repeated in the folder that contains the video and in the top level.
+* Why are there two Tracking.Behaviors, the file is repeated in the folder that contains the video and in the top level.
 * Why does this conversion combines data from the old and new format?
 We have both `sessionInfo.mat` and `session.mat`.
 I am puzzled by this.
 * There is both kilosort and CellExplorer data.
 I think kilosort probably represents the final info to be added to the units table but probably should confirm this with the authors.
 * They have a folder `revision_cell_metrics` that contains cell_metric data ordered by data.
 Same question as above.
 * Are there 4 mice for interacellular recordings and 4 mice for extracellular recordings?
 I think so but I am not sure.
+Does this means that some sesions should be intracellular only?
+Can we identify those sessions by name?
 * The organization of the folder structure in globus is cofusing.
 We have some sessions that are named `fCamk{number}` and I think they make sense.
 They refero to the optogenic protein / cell line.
 But I can't find the meaning of the following folder names and ctrl + f in the paper and the supplementy materials is not yielding any matches:
     * `fCr{number}`
     * `fld2Dlx{number}`